How to Manage Bipolar without Medication: Coping Skills & Therapy Options

 Key Takeaways

-• Lifestyle modifications, including regular exercise, balanced nutrition, and social support systems, play crucial roles in bipolar disorder management.
+• Lifestyle habits such as regular exercise, balanced nutrition, consistent sleep schedules, and strong social support networks play an important role in maintaining emotional balance.

 A Mission For Michael: Expert Mental Health Care